sulu/sulu-docs/book/localization.rst

 translating pages into multiple different languages is a very important task for a content editor using Sulu.
 Sulu also considers the different variations of a language among different countries.
 The combination of these two factors is called a localization.

 Configuring localizations
 -------------------------

-Localizations for the content are configured in the webspaces, as already described in :doc:`setup-a-webspace`.
+Localizations for the content are configured in the webspaces, as already described in :doc:`webspaces`.
 Adding another localization is as easy as adding another ``localization`` tag to the webspace configuration file.
 Localizations can also be nested, which has no impact on the representation in all the dropdowns, but it will help the system to find better fallbacks.